City Homicide: Main cast

 Detective Senior Constable Duncan Freeman (Aaron Pedersen, 78 episodes, seasons 1–5) is a member of the squad.
-Duncan is the second-longest-serving detective in the team, but his position is constantly threatened by his hotheaded behaviour and his sustenance of injuries.
+Duncan's tenure in Homicide is second in length only to Matt's, but his hotheaded behaviour and rejection of authority frequently gets him into trouble.
 Duncan was engaged to a recovering drug addict named Claire in the first season, but an alleged affair and her drug relapse ended the engagement.
-Claire is later arrested for drug possession and is placed in a sting operation in exchange for the charges being dropped, but is killed in the process, which deeply saddens Duncan.
-In later seasons, Duncan seems to get his temper under control, though his relationship with Terry Jarvis is fraught with tension.
+Claire is later arrested for drug possession and is placed in one of Terry Jarvis' sting operations in exchange for the charges being dropped, but is killed in an ensuing shootout, which deeply saddens Duncan.
+In later seasons, Duncan seems to get his temper under control, though his relationship with Jarvis remains fraught with tension.

 Detective Senior Constable Simon Joyner (Daniel Macpherson, 54 episodes, seasons 1–4) is a former member of the Homicide team.
 Simon is an experienced detective, having joined the squad before the pilot episode.
 He possesses a slightly immature personality, and is occasionally reprimanded for not taking cases seriously.
-In season three, Simon's mental health is questioned after he witnessed Duncan being beaten, and his ongoing issues later result in assault, corruption and murder charges being levied against him.
-Although the charges are later dropped, Simon comes to realise his mental health is threatened by working in Homicide, and quits in the second episode of season four.
-He is never seen or mentioned again.
+Throughout the series, Simon's mental health and ability to deal with the emotional demands of the job are called into question, and he entertains resignation at least twice.
+This comes to a head in season three, where his ongoing issues later result in assault, corruption and murder charges being levied against him.
+Although the charges are later dropped, he does quit in the second episode of season four, and is never seen or mentioned again.

 Detective Senior Constable Allie Kingston (Nadia Townsend, 47 episodes, seasons 3–5) is a member of Homicide.
 Added to the team in the season three premiere, Allie immediately steps on the toes of Simon, and the two share a tense relationship until his departure.
 Allie often acts first and thinks second, and her impulsive behaviour gets her in a lot of trouble with Stanley, Jarvis and Waverley, who readily admits that she does not like Allie and does not consider her a good detective.
 A champion runner, Allie joined the police force to escape the overbearing clutches of her mother, who has not spoken to her in years.
 Late in season four, Allie begins an illicit relationship with Rhys, which jeopardises their careers and earns Allie even more bad will with Waverley.